Kurtz1993/react-seed-ts/readme.md

 # React Seed

 This is a personal project providing a seed for starter react projects.
-It features webpack dev server with SCSS preprocessor, babel decorators and class properties as well as Hot Module Reloading.
+It features webpack dev server with SCSS preprocessor, TypeScript, as well as Hot Module Reloading.

 ## Install
 To install dependencies run: